MHKAANICHE/The-Time-Box-TBP-/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [APACHE 2 License](LICENSE).

 ## Contact

-For inquiries or support, please contact Mohamed KAANICHE at [your-email@example.com](mailto:mhkaaniche@gmail.com).
+For inquiries or support, please contact Mohamed KAANICHE at [mhkaaniche@gmail.com](mailto:mhkaaniche@gmail.com).